-Proposals seeking only approval to ensure tax deductibility of awards pursuant to Section 162(m) will generally receive a favorable recommendation, subject to certain other requirements (see FAQ #29).
-This will not apply, however, if the 162(m)-related amendments are bundled with other plan amendments in the same proposal.
+Proposals seeking only approval to ensure tax deductibility of awards pursuant to Section 162(m) will generally receive a favorable recommendation, subject to certain other requirements.
+This will not apply, however, if the 162(m)-related proposal is bundled with plan amendments in the same proposal (see FAQs #29 and #30).